ResearchKit/ResearchKit/docs/Overview/GuideOverview-template.markdown

 You have to set any of these preprocessor macros in your ResearchKit subproject, not in your main project.
 Within *Xcode*, you can do so by setting any of them in the `Preprocessor Macros` list on the `Build Settings` of your `ResearchKit` framework target.

 See these resources if you are using ResearchKit through CocoaPods and need to change the log level: [[1]](http://stackoverflow.com/a/30038120/269753) [[2]](http://www.mokacoding.com/blog/cocoapods-and-custom-build-configurations/).

+##Digital Object Identifier for ResearchKit
+The ResearchKit repository has an assigned digital object identifier (DOI), which is a persistent identifier that can be used to reference ResearchKit in academic papers.
+The DOI is registered on zenodo.org.
+See  https://doi.org/10.5281/zenodo.826964 .